Steven A. Cook

 Steven A. Cook is the Eni Enrico Mattei senior fellow for Middle East and Africa studies at the Council on Foreign Relations (CFR).
 He is the author of False Dawn: Protest, Democracy, and Violence in the New Middle East (Oxford University Press, 2017).
 He is also the author of The Struggle for Egypt: From Nasser to Tahrir Square (Oxford University Press, 2011) and Ruling But Not Governing: The Military and Political Development in Egypt, Algeria, and Turkey (Johns Hopkins University Press, 2007).
 Cook contributes regularly to foreign policy journals such as Foreign Affairs, Foreign Policy, The Atlantic, and The New Republic.
 He also runs a blog about Middle Eastern politics and history.

 Academic background and honors

-Cook received his undergraduate degree in International Studies from Vassar College in 1990, a Masters in International Affairs from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University in 1995, and a PhD in Political Science from the University of Pennsylvania in 2003.
+Cook received his undergraduate degree in international studies from Vassar College in 1990, a master's in international affairs from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University in 1995, and a PhD in political science from the University of Pennsylvania in 2003.
 Prior to joining CFR, Cook held fellowships at the Brookings Institution (2001–2002) and the Institute of Turkish Studies Research and Writing Fellowship (2001–2002).
 In 1999, he was a recipient of the Boren Fellowship to Turkey and Egypt.